- Which streaming services are covering Roland Garros?

-- Sling TV: Your cheapest option at $30/month and certainly less expensive than cable subscriptions.
+- Sling TV: Your cheapest option at $35/month and certainly less expensive than cable subscriptions.
 You must subscribe to the Sling Blue plan to get NBC Sports.

 - FuboTV: A tailor-made platform for sports enthusiasts.
-At $64.99/month, you’ll get NBC Sports, the Tennis Channel, and countless other sports and entertainment channels.
+You can get NBC Sports, the Tennis Channel, and countless other sports and entertainment channels.

 Roland Garros and the Geo-blocking Conundrum

 Broadcasting Roland Garros and other sports events is a tricky business filled with regional restrictions.
 Governing bodies like the French Tennis Federation launch tenders for media rights sales of Roland Garros or other sports.